Keir Starmer faces defeat over Labour rule changes after frosty reception from unions

 Keir Starmer is facing the prospect of defeat over his plans to change Labour leadership election rules after he failed to secure the backing of trade unions at crucial meeting.

-The Labour leader met with union chiefs at the party's trade union liaison committee on Wednesday and was hoping to secure their votes on Labour's national executive committee and at conference next week.
+A rejection or U-turn over the controversial plans would be a major blow to Sir Keir’s authority ahead of his first in-person party conference in charge, which is due to kick off in Brighton at the weekend.
+Critics of the leader have even raised the possiblity of a fresh leadership election if he presses ahead with them.

-But The Independent understands that all unions in the room were either hesitant or outright opposed to the rule change, leaving Sir Keir with the option of either shelving the changes or losing the vote.
+The Labour leader met with union chiefs at the party's trade union liaison committee on Wednesday and was hoping to secure their votes for the changes on Labour's national executive committee and at conference next week.

-A defeat or U-turn on the controversial plans would be a major blow to Sir Keir’s authority ahead of his first in-person party conference as Labour leader, which is due to kick off in Brighton at the weekend.
-Critics of the leader have raised the prospect of a leadership challenge if he presses ahead.
+But The Independent understands that all unions in the room were either hesitant or outright opposed to the rule change, leaving Sir Keir with the options of either shelving the changes or pressing ahead of potentially losing the vote.

 Under the proposals, outlined yesterday, Labour would ditch the system of one-member-one-vote introduced by Ed Miliband in 2014 – under which Sir Keir himself and his predecessor Jeremy Corbyn were elected.